Endourology/Minimally Invasive Surgery Fellowship Program

 dr canales and dr donelan in the research lab

-The University of Florida (UF) Urology Endourology/Minimally Invasive Surgery Fellowship is structured to provide a focused and balanced one-year experience in advanced clinical training and research.
+The University of Florida (UF) Urology Combined Endourology & Minimally Invasive Surgery Fellowship is structured to provide a comprehensive and balanced one-year experience in advanced clinical training and research.
 During the year, trainees will spend time on clinical rotations and will be directly involved in the management of patients with various urologic diseases and will be exposed to a broad spectrum of endourologic and minimally invasive surgical procedures including:

 • Endourology